Bradshaw/spaceshipsin.space/sources/markdown/out/rad-brats/index.md

 About the tone:
 - Play it fast, loose, loud, and stupid
-- If Mörk Borg is doom metal, Räd Borg is skater punk
+- If Mörk Borg is doom metal, Rad Brats is skater punk
 - Take existential dread and cosmic horror, soak it in epic beast-slaying fantasy, add a healthy dash of graffiti and teenage recklessness, and run wild
 - If it makes sense while you're playing, but sounds ridiculous when you talk about it the next day, you're playing it right!